wildfly/wildfly-governance/wildfly-commonhaus-org/GOVERNANCE.md

 Eligible candidates for the role of Commonhaus Representative or Deputy Commonhaus Representative are:

-- Any contributor to a WildFly Commonhaus Foundation project, provided the candidate is a Commonhaus Foundation member, and agrees to become a Signatory of the Commonhaus Fiscal Sponsorship Agreement before taking on their new role.
+- Any contributor to a WildFly Commonhaus Organization project, provided the candidate is a Commonhaus Foundation member, and agrees to become a Signatory of the Commonhaus Fiscal Sponsorship Agreement before taking on their new role.

 The Commonhaus Representative and Deputy Commonhaus Representative keep their role indefinitely, unless they resign or a new decision revokes their role.